kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/05-user-profile/01-userinfo-component.md

 ![one favorite](https://i.imgur.com/WLgyiG1.png)

 * It is a link that will take you to that user
-* We will program a way later to `like` genealogies
+* Later, we will "code" a way to `like` genealogies

 ## Show message if user has no favorite genealogies
 * Just some simple logic